-As at December 31, 2015, the Company has estimated the net present value of its total asset retirement obligation ("ARO") to be \$402,800 (December 31, 2014 - \$nil).
-The settlement period has been estimated to occur over the next two fiscal years.
+As at December 31, 2016, the Company has estimated the net present value of its total asset retirement obligation ("ARO") to be \$102,312 (December 31, 2015 - \$402,800).
+The settlement period has been estimated to occur within the next twelve months.
 The ARO was acquired upon completion of the Business Combination for the Windsor Basin in Nova Scotia and for the Duvernay formation in Alberta.
+In June 2016, management determined that the liability relating to its Nova Scotia ARO was \$nil and as such the ARO was reversed (refer to note 21(b)).

-Notes to Consolidated Financial Statements Years Ended December 31, 2015 and 2014 (Expressed in Canadian Dollars, Unless Otherwise Stated)
+Notes to Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars, Unless Otherwise Stated)